That’s how big and beautiful your two children are

 Aleph, who is already 11 years old, was holding her hand, wearing shorts, a sweatshirt, and looks identical to his famous mother, with long, light brown hair and perfect curls.

-Her daughter Amalia is as beautiful as her, she is already 5 years old and she was wearing a very delicate and beautiful outfit with shorts and a pink shirt and a plush skirt in the same tone..
+Her daughter Amalia is as beautiful as she is, she is already 5 years old and she was wearing a very delicate and beautiful outfit with shorts and a pink shirt and a plush skirt in the same tone..

 The little girl also looks identical to Natalie, with short, light brown hair just like her brother and mother, and beautiful curls.

-They have undoubtedly grown a lot and are obviously identical to Natalie, surprising their fans.
+They have certainly grown a lot and are obviously identical to Natalie, surprising their fans.

 “OMG I can’t believe how big they are”, “there is no doubt that they are her clones”, “wow they are beautiful and just like her”, “I love them both, they are so cute”, and “both beautiful, identical to his mother”, were some of the reactions.